cypienta/docs/docs/source/getting_started/deploy.rst

 -------------------------

 The pipeline will process files in the input folder in a batch.
 The files will be processed at a scheduled time which can be setup in Cypienta UI.
 It will process all the files in the input folder at the scheduled time.
 If there are multiple files in the input folder, it will process them in the same batch.
-If the first batch is not finished processing, the second batch will start processing concurrently up until clustering is completed, after that sequencer model will process the batch in sequential order.
+The initial limit of file size is 1.5 GB for per file, and the limit of files in a batch is 2 GB.
+If there are more than 2 GB of files in the input folder, the pipeline will process them in batches of 2 GB sorted in ascending order of updated timestamp.